jondbennett/GaryCooper/README.md

 Status and error information is transmitted back to the house.
 The status info lets us know when the door opens and closes, and when the light is on.
-The error information is to alert us to gps lock problems, the door being stuck, and such things.
+The error information is to alert us to GPS lock problems, the door being stuck, and such things.
 I have another repository here - its name is Veronica.
 Veronica is a wxWidgets application that runs in the house.
 It provides voice notification of various coop events and error/warning notifications.
 It can